DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/_index.md

 This authentication session is based on ASP.NET Core’s authentication system, and is tracked with a cookie managed by the [cookie authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/cookie) handler.

 To establish the session, ASP.NET Core provides a *SignInAsync* extension method on the *HttpContext*.
-This API accepts a *ClaimsPrincipal* which contain claims that describe the user.
+This API accepts a *ClaimsPrincipal* which contains claims that describe the user.
 IdentityServer requires a special claim called *sub* whose value uniquely identifies the user.
 On your login page, this would be the code to establish the authentication session and issue the cookie: